 to 1959 when they were finished .
 They were wonderful aircraft to work on, and fly in.

 |Doug Rodrigues, e-mail, 06.07.2011 21:37

 I don't know if Shorts made more than one type of Flying Boat, but there is a Shorts flying boat on display at the Air Museum located next to the Oakland International Airport in Oakland, California, USA.
 I got to walk through the plane a couple of years ago.
 It's still there.

 My father, E. W. "Ted" Renshaw, was navigator /radioman on the Canopus and other "C" class flying boats.
 Used to enjoy listening to him tell of flights throughout Africa and the east.
 I believe there is a front section, including cockpit, of a Short Brothers flying boat at the museum in Southampton, not sure which model.

 I have wonderful memories from a five day flight as a child on both the oldest boat Canopus and the newest one Cleopatra in January 1941, from Lourenco-Marques (Maputo, today) to Tiberias.
 Part of the trip was a fantastic safari, flying probably not higher than one thousand feet.We "landed" wherever there was some water, and stayed overnught at Mombassa, on Victoria Lake at Kisume, on the Nile at Khartoum and then in Cairo.

 Would it be possible to find photos and the names of the crew members operating at that time?

 What a way to travel.
 How I wish it were still possible!
 My Dad worked on these beautiful machines up and down Africa and along the Nile during the War with Imperial Air /BOAC...Cairo, Khartoum, Wadi-Halfa, Durban,and other places.
 At one time, both he (Stanley) and his elder brother (Dick), were "web-footers".

-Do you have any comments about this aircraft ?
+Do you have any comments?